-num_results (int or None) default 100 The number of file transfer records to fetch from the service.
+- task_id (str) The ID of the task to inspect. - num_results (int or None, optional) The number of file transfer records to fetch from the service.
 May be set to None to request the maximum allowable number of results.

-params Any additional parameters will be passed through as query params.
+[Default: 100] - params (dict, optional) Any additional parameters will be passed through as query params.